MeterianHQ/meterian-github-action/README.md

 # Meterian Scanner GitHub Action

-This action allows you to scan for vulnerabilities in your project using the Meterian Scanner GitHub action.
+The Meterian Scanner GitHub action allows you to automatically scan for vulnerabilities right in your repository as part of your software development workflows.

 ## Inputs